 Abstract

-Purpose: The paper aims to examine stakeholders' expectations of accountability in non-profit organizations (NPOs) in general, and State Islamic Religious Councils (SIRCs) in particular.
+Purpose: This paper aims to examine stakeholders’ expectations of accountability in non-profit organisations (NPOs) in general, and State Islamic Religious Councils (SIRCs) in particular.

 Design/methodology/approach: An online survey was used to collect data, which was then analysed descriptively.
 Furthermore, the differences between stakeholder groups were evaluated using the Mann-Whitney and Kruskal-Wallis tests.

-Findings: The findings indicate that NPOs generally and SIRCs specifically need to clarify the meaning of accountability in order to meet the expectations of their stakeholders, especially the public, and to address accountability inquiries.
+Findings: The findings indicate that NPOs generally and SIRCs specifically need to clarify the meaning of accountability to meet the expectations of their stakeholders, especially the public, and to address accountability inquiries.

 Design/methodology/approach: An online survey was used to collect data, which was then analysed descriptively.
 Furthermore, the differences between stakeholder groups were evaluated using the Mann-Whitney and Kruskal-Wallis tests.

-Findings: The findings indicate that NPOs generally and SIRCs specifically need to clarify the meaning of accountability in order to meet the expectations of their stakeholders, especially the public, and to address accountability inquiries.
+Findings: The findings indicate that NPOs generally and SIRCs specifically need to clarify the meaning of accountability to meet the expectations of their stakeholders, especially the public, and to address accountability inquiries.

 Original language | English |